Live Off St. George’s University’s (SGU) Campus

 Whether you plan on leasing with 1 or 5 other mates, which some students do, when you live off-campus you have the luxury of choosing your own roommate(s), which typically equals better chemistry.

-When living on-campus you play roommate roulette, and anything can happen.
+When living on-campus you play roommate roulette, and anything can happen including an undesirable result.

 Summer housing/Less moving

 When you live in an on-campus accommodation you have to move out at the end of each semester.
 With your own place, you can stay as long as the lease allows with the option of renewing at the end of the period.
-No worrying with storing your stuff for the summer, finding summer housing or packing up everything you own every five/ six months.
+No more worrying about storing your belongings for the summer, finding summer housing, or packing up everything you own every five/ six months.